 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Share Alike 4.0 License.

-Aykol, Ece, "Learning from and Reflecting on Marjane Satrapi’s Persepolis II: The Story of a Return [Writing]" (2017).
+Aykol, Ece, "Learning from and Reflecting on Marjane Satrapi’s Persepolis II: The Story of a Return [Composition]" (2017).
 CUNY Academic Works.